ChewCEC/design-patterns-demo/README.md

-### This repo is made for personal use to practice design pattern.
+### This repo is made for personal use to practice design pattern in Java (using Spring).

 # Content
 - Singleton Pattern